Free Printable: Low Carb & Keto Food ListGet It Now

 How To Make Sugar-Free Carrot Cake

+- Combine.
 Stir the wet and dry ingredients together.

 Make sure the carrots are just loosely packed when measuring, don’t cram them into the measuring cup or you’ll end up with too much.
 You don’t really need to drain them, but if they are very wet and oozing water, give them a squeeze first.

 - Bake.
 The cake layers are done when the top springs back and an inserted toothpick comes out clean.
 Let the layers of low carb carrot cake cool completely before frosting.
 I usually cool them in the pan for ten minutes, then a wire rack afterward.